Dayal Pur

-Dayal Pur is a census town in North East Delhi.
+Dayal Pur is a census town & village in Mustafabad in North East Delhi in NCT of Delhi, India.
 It was named after a Gurjar zamindar Ch.
 Dayal Singh aka "Baba Dayala".
 Currently majority of native inhabitants range from 6th to 10th generation after Baba Dayala.

 It was an agricultural village until last three decades when there was an influx of people from Garhwal, Kumaon and 'Purab'.